w3c/wcag3/guidelines/groups/process-and-task-completion/avoid-deception/no-emotionally-misleading-designs.md

 ---
-status: developing
+status: exploratory
 type: supplemental
 ---

-Systems do not threaten individuals or restate decisions in a degrading way.
+:term[Content] does not threaten individuals or restate decisions in a degrading way.